jmcgread/stephaniehicks.github.io/pages/research.md

 [github](https://github.com/stephaniehicks)

 #### Research Interests
-My research interests focus around developing statistical methods and tools in application for genomics data.
-Currently, I am focused on methods for processing and analyzing DNA methylation and gene expression using microarrays and next-generation sequencing.
+My research interests are focused on developing statistical methods, tools and software for the analysis of genomics data.
+Specifically, my research addresses statistical and computational challenges in functional genomics such as the pre-processing, normalization, analysis of raw high-throughput data (microarray and next-generation sequencing) leading to an improved quantification and understanding of biological variability.
 Here are a few software packages and data packages that I have authored:

 #### Software